gregparkes/gitermap/README.md

 Note that generators do not also perform parallelization when evoked.
 For further details, see the example notebooks within this project.

-## Requirements

-The following requirements are essential for `gitermap`:

-- Python >= 3.8
-- `joblib` >= 1.4

-The following packages are highly recommended but not essential:

-- `tqdm` >= 1.0: For progressbars

-For ending sound in `MapContext`, you will also need:

-- `numpy`: For processing sound waves
-- `simpleaudio`: For playing sounds

-The other packages such as `itertools`, `functools` and more are default and come with the standard Python distribution.